oseparovic/SlidingIntroScreen/README.md

 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:sliding-intro-screen:3.2.0'` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/SlidingIntroScreen/view).

 ## Quick-start
 [IntroActivity](library/src/main/java/com/matthewtamlin/sliding_intro_screen_library/core/IntroActivity.java) is the primary class of this library because it coordinates and displays all the other components.
-The activity coordinates two main compoments: a standard Android ViewPager and a custom navigation bar.
+The activity coordinates two main components: a standard Android ViewPager and a custom navigation bar.
 The view pager hosts several pages which in turn display the content of the introduction screen.
 The navigation bar displays the user's progress through the introduction, and provides three buttons for navigation.
 The left and right buttons are shown on all but the last page, and the final button is shown on only the last page.

 IntroActivity is an abstract class, therefore to use it you must create a subclass and implement some abstract methods.
 Implementing `generatePages()` allows you to define the content of the introduction screen, and implementing `generateFinalButtonBehaviour()` allows you to define what happens when the final button is clicked.